highattack30/warface-emulator/README.md

 4 - Start Mongodb (Open cmd and type: cd C:\Program Files\MongoDB\Server\3.2\bin after this type node mongod)

-5 - Go to API-GA and create you account
+5 - Go to Api warface emulator and create you account

 6 - Go to Launcher folder and Open past's : Warface\launcher - warface\assets\js and Edit you Login in js file